apache/cordova-docs/docs/en/edge/guide/platforms/ios/plugin.md

 # iOS Plugins

-The section provides details for how to implement native plugin code on the iOS platform.
+This section provides details for how to implement native plugin code on the iOS platform.
 Before reading this, see Application Plugins for an overview of the plugin's structure and its common JavaScript interface.
 This section continues to demonstrate the sample _echo_